Ph-IRES/workshop_data-analysis/tutorial_dna_data_submissions/README.md

 	* Existing team workspace (DIPNet)
 	* Don't check "Public Project" right now, you can change it later.

+2. Select the [Project Settings](https://geome-db.org/workbench/project/settings) on the left panel, near the bottom, and edit the info under the "Settings" tab

+	* Title: adjust as necessary
+	* Description: good to list brief description of project, grant funding, and PIs
+	* Visibility: private
+	* Discoverable: true
+	* Enforce Expedition Access Control: unchecked
+	* ...
+	* License: CC0

+3.

 	_Note that you can consult the [GeOMe Help Document](https://geome-db.org/docs/helpDocumentation.pdf)_